 The offer will be considered as declined and you would not be considered for any further offers.
 However, you can email us to have your application reinstated and considered in the next iteration of offers.

 It is important to note that if offers are run again before your email is received we cannot guarantee whether or not it will be possible to get the same offer back as it may have been offered to another candidate.
-For this reason please contact us as soon as possible: IMTrecruitment@rcplondon.ac.uk
+For this reason please contact the Physician Specialty Recruitment Office as soon as possible after you realise.

 If you have opted into upgrades when accepting or holding your offer, your offer will be automatically upgraded to your highest preference available based on your preferences at the time the offers are run.

 At this point the upgraded offer will replace your current offer on your Oriel dashboard and an email will be sent to advise you of this upgrade.
-This will continue until the upgrade deadline - Friday 15 March 2019 (4pm, UK time) for round 1.
+This will continue until the upgrade deadline, which can be found in the timeline section of the website.

 Please note that upgrades can only be made when the offers process is run.
 It is not possible to say exactly when this will happen but each iteration of offers will be made at least two working days apart.